Mario5Gray/demos/buoy-north/README.md

-# Let's Foray Into Production Ready Kubernetes Deployments With Spring Boot
+# Consuming Kubernetes ConfigMaps with Spring Boot

 The function for this demo is to illustrate configuring a Spring Boot application for production-readiness with Kubernetes deployments.
 It will:

 * Build a container with spring-boot/maven
 * Application that consumes ConfigMaps for property sources
-* Deployment for kubernetes that utilizes these endpoints
-* Application that exercises configuration map and changes

 ## Building the container